iffijarral/Clean-URL-Blog/README.md

 # Exercise 02

+A simple blog with clean url.
-Please import dbblog.sql database which is inside Exercise 02 folder. please use usename 'iffi@gmail.com' and password 'jarral' to get login in admin panel.
+Please import dbblog.sql database. please use usename 'iffi@gmail.com' and password 'jarral' to get login in admin panel.